 Objectivity is a major issue for every professional dealing with assessment.

-Overall, the CEFR provides concepts and resources to facilitate objective judgement of language competence and, moreover, the assessment of this competence.
-The problem of objectivity is addressed in two ways.
-The CEFR (9.3.8. pp.188-89) questions the common opinion that assessment through an examiner's judgment is subjective in contrast to the perceived objectivity of tests using multiple-choice items.
+Overall, the CEFR provides concepts and resources to facilitate objective judgment of language competence and, moreover, the assessment of this competence.
+The problem of objectivity is addressed by two assessment pairs.
+The CEFR (9.3.8, pp. 188-189) questions the common opinion that assessment through an examiner's judgment is subjective in contrast to the perceived objectivity of tests using multiple-choice items.
 Objectivity and subjectivity are far more complex than this simple contrast, so the CEFR suggests that we talk instead about objectively-scored tests (p.
 188).
 On this point particularly, the CEFR lists a series of measures which could contribute to reducing subjectivity in the assessment of learners' performance.

-This aspect can also be found in another distinction, between "impression and guided judgement" (CEFR 9.3.10, p.189), which distinguish between applying criteria or referring to a norm.
-Training examiners to reach consensus on samples of student performance can provide considerable "objectivity" to their judgements (on this specific point see also the manual Relating Language Exams to the CEFR).
-Along the same lines is the distinction between holistic and analytic assessment (CEFR 9.3.11., p.
+This aspect can also be found in another distinction, between "impression and guided judgement" (CEFR, 9.3.10, p.
+189), which distinguish between applying criteria or referring to a norm.
+Training examiners to reach consensus on samples of student performance can provide considerable "objectivity" to their judgments (on this specific point see also the manual Relating language examinations to the CEFR, cited in note 2).

+Along the same lines is the distinction between holistic and analytic assessment (CEFR, 9.3.11, p.
 190).
-The former involves a synthetic global judgement reached by considering several aspects about a student's performance intuitively.
+The former involves a synthetic global judgment reached by considering several aspects about a student's performance intuitively.
 The latter is done by considering separately a certain number of criteria about the performance.
-The number of criteria to consider needs to be fairly low in order for assessment to be feasible.
-Also relevant is the distinction between "series assessment" and "category assessment" (CEFR 9.3.12., p.
+As previously said, the number of criteria to consider needs to be fairly low in order for assessment to be feasible.

+Also relevant is the distinction between "series assessment" and "category assessment" (CEFR, 9.3.12, p.
 191).
-The latter is linked to analytic assessment as a performance is judged according to categories expressed on a grid.
+The latter is linked to analytic assessment as a performance and is judged according to categories expressed on a grid.
 The former assesses different tasks in a more global way.